 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 This is my last wonder underwater photographer: ships sunk in the Red Sea, colonized by coral and fish.
 Spectacular wreck dives in Egypt!

 Diving on wrecks

-They call Thistlegorm, Giannis D, Carnatic, Numidia.
-These are four impressive wrecks that I was able to photograph in october 2016 in Egyptian waters, in the Red Sea.
+They're called Thistlegorm, Giannis D, Carnatic, Numidia.
+These are four imposing wrecks, which I was able to photograph in october 2016 in Egyptian waters, in the Red Sea.

-Some are quite old: the sinking of the Carnatic dates back to 1869 and that of Numidia to 1901.
-The most recent of the four is the Giannis D, a Greek bulk carrier that sank in 1983.
-The busiest of history is that of the Thistlegorm, sunk in 1941 by German bombers.
+Some are quite old: the sinking of the Carnatic dates back to 1869 and that of Numidia à 1901.
+The most recent of the four is the Giannis D, a Greek bulk carrier that went down in 1983.
+The most storied is the history of the Thistlegorm...sunk in 1941 by German bombers.